risxyang/CPSC-334/kinetic-sculpture/README.md

-# Module 4 Project for CPSC 334: Creative Embedded Systems #
+# Module 4/5 Task 2 for CPSC 334: Creative Embedded Systems #

 An abstract-art-generating-midi-sound-file-visualizing-brachiograph-program